samhermes/halle/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Harper is a stylish way to share your story with the world.
+Halle is a stylish way to share your story with the world.

 == Installation ==